JohnAnderson777/Notes/computer-science.md

 - Local - only visible in module it is created in

 Difference between paging & segmentation[2]:
-- Paging - physical addressing || segmentation - logical addressing
+- P: physical || S: logical addressing
-- Paging - fixed size memory blocks || segmentation - variable length memory blocks
+- - P: fixed size || S: variable length memory blocks

 ### Scheduling - how CPU time allocated in multi-access system
 Round Robin - each job has time slice - if not done in time, move to back